Tucson gunman Loughner pleads guilty to rampage, spared death penalty

 "There's never closure because Christina is never going to ring my doorbell again," she told reporters outside the courtroom.

-(Additional reporting by Alex Dobuzinskis, Steve Gorman and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston and Xavier Briand)
+(Additional reporting by Alex Dobuzinskis, Steve Gorman and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston and David Brunnstrom)